 “The DoD has been doing everything it can to prevent torture from being used against detainees at GTMO.
 By allowing the detainees to use the Department of Veterans Affairs, we hope to completely crush their souls with bureaucracy, which to be noted, is completely different from torture.
 I mean hell, the VA does that to our veterans on a daily basis.”

 When pressed as to how the detainees would be able to use the money, Manheim stated, “Mostly through online courses.
 Probably Phoenix College.
 Don’t worry, it’s not like they’ll be able to get a REAL degree.”

-Eric K. Shinseki, head of the Department of Veteran Affairs, informed the Duffel Blog of the details of how the VA would handle the new claims.
-“Because most ‘guests’ at Guantanamo Bay have been there nearly a decade and there is no end in site for their ‘visit’, the Department of Veterans Affairs is ready to have their claims processed in 12-15 years as per standard operating procedure.”
+Eric K. Shinseki, head of the Department of Veteran Affairs, informed Duffel Blog of the details of how the VA would handle the new claims.
+“Because most ‘guests’ at Guantanamo Bay have been there nearly a decade and there is no end in sight for their ‘visit’, the Department of Veterans Affairs is ready to have their claims processed in 12-15 years as per standard operating procedure.”